This post will share 13 fascinating places to visit in Cambridge in 24 hours.

 - Whipple Museum of the History of Science

-It will interest you to know that these museums are top-rated.
-This means that they get pretty busy.
-So, you either need to go at off-peak hours or on a weekday.
+This means they get pretty busy, so you either need to go during off-peak hours or weekdays.

 The four other museums you can visit – if you have the time – that belong to the University of Cambridge consortium are;